tytydraco/yessleep/out/Im_a_Private_Investigator_in_New_Orleans_I_Discovered_a_Secret_in_My_Own_Family_That_Made_Me_Decide_to_Quit_Final.md

 I nod, feeling the truth of her words resonate deep within me.
 "I know," I reply, my voice thick with emotion.
 "I've been thinking the same thing.
 We've been lucky so far, but luck runs out."

-The decision to step away from our lives as private eyes, once unfathomable, now crystallizes into a firm resolution.—
+The decision to step away from our lives as private eyes, once unfathomable, now crystallizes into a firm resolution.

+—

 Embracing this new chapter, Reine pursued and obtained her real estate license, showcasing her knack for understanding people and spaces in a more peaceful setting.
 I, on the other hand, leveraged my background and connections to become a security consultant, offering advice and strategies to those looking to protect themselves from the kinds of dangers we once faced head-on.